VictoriaMetrics-Community/victorialogs-tool/README.md

 - Simple and easy-to-use command-line interface
 - Various combined query methods
-- Supports large time range queries (logs within a month, or even more, can be easily retrieved)
+- Supports large time range queries (logs from several days, or even more, can be easily retrieved)
 - Based on TOML configuration files, allowing multiple configuration files for switching queries, similar to session storage.
 - Result set output to the terminal, allowing you to use tools like `grep`, `awk`, `>` and more